reidmit/website/content/writing/asynchronous-coffee-making-with-javascript.md

 That last point is important: if a particular order is slow for some reason (maybe they wanted almond milk, which is kept in the back room), other orders are **not blocked** by it.
 Other baristas can continue working while one of them runs to the back room.
 In the synchronous example, the whole line would have to wait for Sarah to go get the almond milk for the person at the front.

-This is good news for Sarah, but it becomes a little trickier to mode this scenario in JavaScript.
+This is good news for Sarah, but it becomes a little trickier to model this scenario in JavaScript.
 Let's explore a few ways.

 ### Using callbacks

-The oldest way that people did asynchronous programming in JavaScript was using **callbacks**.
+The original way to do asynchronous programming in JavaScript was using **callbacks**.
 This refers to the pattern of passing a function (the callback) as an argument to an asynchronous function.
 When the asynchronous function completes, it will call the callback function with the result.

 Here's what it looks like: